osanj/lava/README.md

   * my 1080 would take forever at vkCreateComputePipelines for shaders with large arrays (?)
   * only related stuff I could find was https://www.gamedev.net/forums/topic/686518-extreme-long-compile-times-and-bad-performance-on-nvidia/
   * I updated to nvidia's 415 driver (previously had 390) and now it works, phew

+* 22.02.2019
+  * dropping push constants
+  * for flows to be usable each shader must declare readonly or writeonly access modifiers
+  * buffers can have one of the following behaviours
+    * unlimited read usages
+    * _one_ write usage and unlimited usages _afterwards_